 The WFSA first produced the International Standards for a Safe Practice of Anaesthesia in June 1992, with revisions ratified in 2008 and 2010.
-A further revision is underway and there are plans to jointly publish the Standards with the World Health Organisation (WHO).
+The latest version was published in May 2018 and for the first time the Standards were developed on behalf of both the WFSA and the World Health Organisation (WHO).

 These standards are agreed and adopted by the General Assembly of the WFSA’s 130 Member Societies and are recommended for anaesthesia professionals throughout the world.
 They are intended to provide guidance and assistance to anaesthesia professionals, their professional societies, hospital and facility administrators, and governments for improving the quality and safety of anaesthesia care.